 - Skin Health.
 Along with digestive issues, an imbalance of bacteria can cause many other side effects such as fatigue, depression and a variety of skin problems.
 Conditions like rosacea, psoriasis, eczema, and acne are inflammatory conditions, signaling problems beyond the skin’s surface.
 When you support the gut, skin condition often improves.

 - Immune Health.
 Along with healthy diet, regular exercise and a solid sleep schedule (7-9 hours/night), our bodies are usually able to fight off colds and infections.
 From time to time, when we do get sick, the intestines join forces with the immune system to combat invading viruses and bacteria.
 However, when inflammation is present but not needed (again, due to things like food and our environment), illnesses such as allergies, flu and chronic infections can occur.
 Probiotics are one way to help support your immune system.

 Probiotics are found naturally in the body.
-They can also be consumed by taking them in supplement form (link to Florastor) or consuming probiotic foods such as Greek yogurt, sauerkraut, kombucha, kefir and pickles.
+They can also be consumed by taking them in supplement form or consuming probiotic foods such as Greek yogurt, sauerkraut, kombucha, kefir and pickles.
 Florastor is a convenient supplement option because it doesn’t require refrigeration.
 Its freeze-drying process provides a shelf life of 3 years!
 Whether you’re a busy professional or an on-the-go fitness pro, Florastor is a top-notch choice.